 Sightseeing in Pyongyang (Grand Theatre, Kim II Sung Square, Foreign Language Bookshop, Mansudae Fountain Park and Grand Monument, Pyongyang Metro, Arc of Triumph, Morabong, Juche Tower).
 Highlights include laying a wreath of flowers at the statues of Kim Il Sung and Kim Jong Il, and spectacular city views from the top of the Juche Tower.
 Drive to Myohyang (2.5 hours).

-Continue trek to Piro Peak, summit mountain and descend back down the valley and have a traditional Korean BBQ dinner at the Hyangsan Hotel, before driving back to Pyongyang in the evening.
+Today you will summit the mountain and descend back down the valley and have a traditional Korean BBQ dinner at the Hyangsan Hotel, before driving back to Pyongyang in the evening.

 Full day drive to Mt Kumgang through the mountains and along the coast.
-Opportunity to visit traditional Korean spa.
+Opportunity to visit traditional Korean spa to relax after your multi-day trek.

 Full day hike to Sejongbong, via Kuryong Waterfall (7-8 hours).
 Optional walk extension (90 mins) to Fairies Pools, site of famous Korean Legends.